hucancode/hucancode/src/posts/substring-with-largest-variance.md

 ---
 title: Substring With Largest Variance
+excerpt: Given a string and an integer k, the problem is to find the substring of length k that has the largest variance of character frequencies in it
 date: 2022-11-22
 categories:
   - algorithm
   - dynamic-programming
   - leetcode
-excerpt: A hard problem that can be solved using dynamic programming
 ---

 ## Problem